New Trees for Padstow House and Bethlehem House

 Why are we planting here?

-Trees for Cities plan to plant trees to introduce new species, provide more seasonal colour, improve biodiversity, and help mitigate pollution.
-We have prepared plans which you can view in the section below.
+We are planting trees to introduce new species, provide more seasonal colour, improve biodiversity, and help mitigate pollution.

-There will be up to 12 standard trees (young trees 1-3 metres tall), which will be arranged around Padstow House.
-We are planning to plant Amelanchier trees, also known as Serviceberry.
-They have a delicate blossom in the spring and fruit in the Autumn.
-Trees For Cities are also proposing a Tulip tree - these produce interesting flowers which resemble tulips (pictured).
-We are also suggesting an evergreen Strawberry tree which produces clusters of beautiful delicate flowers which are attractive to pollinators and produce edible red fruits which resemble strawberries.
+The plans include up to 12 standard trees (young trees 1-3 metres tall), which will be arranged around Padstow House.
+We are planting Amelanchier trees, also known as Serviceberry that have a delicate blossom in the spring and fruit in the Autumn.
+We will also be planting an evergreen Strawberry tree which produces clusters of beautiful delicate flowers which are attractive to pollinators and produce red fruits which resemble strawberries as well as a Tulip tree - these produce interesting flowers which resemble tulips (pictured).

-In the grassy area between Bethlehem House and Limehouse Causeway, we are suggesting to plant a hedgerow made up of a mix of species.
+In the grassy area between Bethlehem House and Limehouse Causeway, a hedgerow made up of a mix of species will be planted.
 The aim is to provide additional protection and help reduce pollution from the street.
 In time, it will also provide a rich habitat for small wildlife.